iVanKunAn/esp32-c3_bluetooth_rc_a6400/README.md

 Preassambled unit.
 ![preassambled unit](https://github.com/user-attachments/assets/0231ce28-a840-4e1b-8408-9ce2abf20747)

-If it helped to you and saved you a few hours, please buy a coffee for a Michał Niedźwiecki, the person who implemented the code:
+If it helped to you, please say thankyou to the Michał Niedźwiecki, the person who implemented the code with bluetooth connection:
 <https://github.com/dzwiedziu-nkg/esp32-a7iv-rc>.